 The Section of Female Pelvic Medicine & Reconstructive Surgery at the University of Calgary is pleased to offer a two-year clinical fellowship program in Urogynecology / FPMRS.

 As part of the academic Department of Obstetrics & Gynecology, our group provides an 8-week core Resident Rotation for PGY-4 trainees.
 Occasionally, as schedule permits, visiting electives of 4-8 weeks duration are available for Canadian residents interested in a FPMRS fellowship.
-In the upcoming academic year, elective time is available for trainees of Canadian residency programs in Block 11.
 Electives are arranged through the Program Administrator for the Department of Obstetrics & Gynaecology Residency Program at the U of C.

 Our current and past fellows are working across the country and internationally.
-Please click here if you’d like more information about our trainees.
+Please scroll down if you’d like more information about our trainees.

-Entrance is open to successful graduates of Canadian Obstetrics & Gynecology or Urology residency programs who meet requirements for independent practice in the province of Alberta.
+Entrance is open to successful graduates of Canadian Obstetrics & Gynecology residency programs who meet requirements for independent practice in the province of Alberta.
 Non-Canadian trained applicants must meet the requirements for a provisional licence.
 Please check the College of Physicians of Alberta website for eligibility.
-We offer 1 to 2 positions annually, with a flexible start date between July 1 – Dec 31 in the year of offer.
+We offer one to two positions annually, with a flexible start date.

 Our fellowship involves working in a multidisciplinary setting.
 The program includes a very busy clinical load with large surgical volume.
-Five Urogynecologists work out of the pelvic floor clinic.
-In addition, we work with four external teaching faculty physicians member at large from the PMRS section (Drs.
-David Cenaiko, Katherine Lo, Eider Ruiz Mirazo, Magnus Murphy).
-Fellowship curriculum is flexible to meet your needs, but we ensure experience can be gained in all aspects of advanced vaginal and laparoscopic approaches to pelvic floor repair, including use of prosthetics and biographs, ureteric stenting, and uterine preserving techniques.
+Six Urogynecologists work out of the pelvic floor clinic.
+In addition, we work with two external teaching OBGYN faculty physicians, members at large from the PMRS section (Drs.
+Katherine Lo and Eider Ruiz Mirazo), and one Urology faculty (Dr. Kevin Carlson).
+The fellowship curriculum is flexible to meet your needs, but we ensure experience can be gained in all aspects of advanced vaginal and laparoscopic approaches to pelvic floor repair, including use of prosthetics and biographs, ureteric stenting, uterine preserving techniques and sacral neuromodulation.
 Advanced laparoscopic techniques are generally introduced in the second year, depending on the fellow’s baseline surgical skills.

 Interpretation of multichannel urodynamics and dynamic cystoscopy is taught.
 The fellow will have direct contact and interaction with nurse practitioners, physiotherapists, and pessary clinic.
-Electives with gastroenterology, urology and MIS team as possible, as are electives with other institutions.
+Electives with gastroenterology, urology and MIS teams are possible, as are electives with other institutions.

 The opportunity to work in a multidisciplinary pain clinic is available and recommended.